 Downtown Wi-Fi Hot Spots

 Looking to connect?
 San Antonio has plenty of hot spots.
 Free resources include:

 To learn more about San Antonio, visit the following pages to help plan your next international getaway:

-As an arriving passenger at the San Antonio International Airport, you’ll need to show international documentation, such as a passport, and declare any items of value.
-Be prepared and learn more at www.dhs.gov.
+If you are a passenger arriving at San Antonio International Airport, be prepared to show your international documentation, such as a passport, and declare any items of value.
+Find complete information and tips on how to be prepared for your arrival at www.dhs.gov.

 Passengers from international flights arrive at Terminal A. The best place to meet arriving international passengers is at Baggage Claim, lower level Terminal A.